 qsub -l eliza<#>io=1 <job script>

 The <#> should be replaced with a number corresponding to the volume that contains your data.
 For example, if your data resides on /eliza15, use eliza15io as your resource.
-All PDSF volumes now have these resources as well as NGF (projectio) and HPSS (hpssio).
-We recommend setting your resource to 1 as shown in the example above and if that turns out to be too low it can be raised.
+All PDSF volumes have these resources as well as NGF (projectio, gscratchio) and HPSS (hpssio).
+We recommend setting your resource to 1, as shown in the example above, and if that turns out to be too low it can be raised.

 qsub -l projectio=1 <job script>